 From the beginning, the effectiveness of the Municipal Electric Light Plant, called Muny Light, was a matter of dispute.
 Pointing out the dramatic increase in customers from 15,508 in 1915 to over 42,000 by 1927, Baker claimed that it had saved Clevelanders $14 million in its first 8 years of operation.
 However, its competitor, CEI, also expanded steadily and offered lower costs without Muny's service charge.
 During the 1920s, the Kohler and Hopkins administrations, not committed to the expansion of Muny, simply provided cost analysis rather than compete in areas already served by CEI.

-In 1942 a coalition of reform-minded Republicans and Democrats failed to pass a proposal to place public utilities--waterworks, sewer system, Muny, and CTS--under an independent commission.
+In 1942 a coalition of reform-minded Republicans and Democrats failed to pass a proposal to place public utilities—waterworks, sewer system, Muny, and CTS—under an independent commission.
 Later that year, when the Securities & Exchange Commission ordered the North American Co. to sever its relationship with several power companies, including CEI, the coalition proposed legislation authorizing the city to purchase CEI.
-Financier
+Financier CYRUS EATON assured the council that he could secure the necessary financing and advised that municipal ownership would be profitable for Cleveland.
+Although the measure also aroused a furor within the conservative business community, supporters were completely surprised when the legislation was defeated, 19-13.

 In January 1977, however, the Atomic Safety & Licensing Board ruled that CEI had "deliberately rigged the interconnection policies to cause Muny Light's power failures" and ordered CEI to "wheel" cheaper power from the Power Authority of the State of New York (PASNY).
 When city council refused to approve the sale agreement, CEI turned to the courts to collect its debts.
 The city offered to repay the money over a 14-year period, but CEI president Karl H. Rudolph refused.
 In April 1977 Clevelanders overwhelmingly voted down a property tax increase proposed by the council to pay off the debt, and pressure mounted.
 The council voted to sell the plant, but Dennis J. Kucinich, clerk of courts, organized a Save Muny Light Committee, which secured sufficient signatures to put the question on the ballot.
 The election did not occur because of a dispute over the legality of the petitions, but Kucinich was elected mayor in November 1977.